NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 - The manager should be able to login and be validated as such.
 - A link should be made available for the manager to update the menu.
 - The manager should be able to navigate to the menu section.
-- Each menu item has a name, an option description, price and status which should be filled in.
+- Each menu item has a name, an option description, price, and status which should be filled in.
   -   Status should allow for the item to be active/inactive from the menu.
 - The manager should be able to add new items to the menu.
 - The manager should be able to delete/update current items in the menu.